MicrosoftDocs/nav-content/dynamics-nav-app/ui-enter-data.md

  Journal lines are very flexible and can be copied freely in the same journal, indicated by the presence of **Paste** on the shortcut menu.

 > [!NOTE]
 > If you copy a journal line or document line, the fields that are not in your view are not copied to the new line.

-#### To copy previous field
+### To copy previous field

--   To enter the value of the field immediately above the active field, select **Copy Previous** from the shortcut menu.-->
+- To enter the value of the field immediately above the active field, select **Copy Previous** from the shortcut menu.

 ## Entering Quantities by Calculation
  When entering numbers into quantity fields, such as the **Quantity** field on an item journal line, you can enter the formula instead of the sum quantity.